cocos2d-x/cocos-utils/README.md

 ```

 ## Visit release version
-* Be sure that your project has bean published in a webserver, then visit `serverhost:prot/release.html`
+* Be sure that your project has been published in a webserver, then visit `serverhost:prot/release.html`

 ## cocos.json
 This file has some information about `cocos` command.